 Antispasticity medications can be given either orally or via feeding tube.
 Medications treat generalized spasticity, as they will affect all the muscles of the body.
 The antispasticity medications most frequently prescribed by our physicians include Baclofen, Diazepam, and Tizanidine.

 We will evaluate your child’s needs to determine which medication and dose we think will work best and will stay in touch with you to titrate the medication to the optimal dose for your child.

 Intrathecal baclofen (ITB) therapy requires a surgical implantation of a medication pump into the patient’s abdomen, and the pump then delivers medication directly to the intrathecal space (fluid surrounding the brain and spinal cord) via a flexible catheter.

 The pump placement surgery is performed by the neurosurgery group at CHOP, and medication dosing and pump management is done by Physical Medicine and Rehabilitation.
 This treatment is generally considered for patients with more severe spasticity and muscle tone.

 Spastic muscles do not grow normally, and over time, permanent muscle contracture (tightening) and deformity can develop.
-This is known as muscular contracture.

 In children with diplegic cerebral palsy, contractures worsen around the ages of 4 to 5, and the child's ability to walk either does not improve or deteriorates.
 These contractures can lead to hip displacement or dislocation, gait abnormalities, or neuromuscular scoliosis.